 - essay-type exams.

-By the end of the course, successful students should be able to:
+By the end of the course, successful students should be able to identify, understand and discuss:

-- discuss the experiences of women with, and the intersections among, class, age, race, sexuality and sexual orientation, and appreciate the diversity of women’s voices and experiences;
+- the experiences of women with, and the intersections among, class, age, race, sexuality and sexual orientation;

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.

 Below shows how this course and its credits transfer within the BC transfer system.

 A course is considered university-transferable (UT) if it transfers to at least one of the five research universities in British Columbia: University of British Columbia; University of British Columbia-Okanagan; Simon Fraser University; University of Victoria; and the University of Northern British Columbia.